NarcisPlan16/NarcisPlan16.github.io/README.md

 searching for.

 #### Information architecture
 As we have a single-page website format, there is no much architecture.
-The main page is the *index.html* and forim there (and the ther secctions/pages) you can access to the other sections.
+The main page is the *index.html* and from there (and the ther secctions/pages) you can access to the other sections.
 There is no hierarchy.

 #### Visual design